- About Us

 Camp SCRAP (ages 5-9 and 7-12)

-Once again Providence Montessori School will offer Camp Vida for campers three to nine years of age.
-Camp starts June 21 and runs for ten weeks!
+Once again Portland Montessori School will offer Camp Vida for campers.
 They will offer dance, cooking, fine art, beautiful music, host guest artists and have loads of outdoor fun.
 Part time and full time sessions are offered.
+June-August

 Catlin Gabel School Summer Programs (ages preschool-high school)

-Catlin Gabel Summer Programs class offerings range from arts and music, modern languages, writing, SAT prep, outdoor education, service and more.The dates for most 2013 summer classes are June-August and serve preschool through high school students. www.catlin.edu 503-297-1894 X406
+Catlin Gabel Summer Programs class offerings range from arts and music, modern languages, writing, SAT prep, outdoor education, service and more.The dates for most 2016 summer classes are June 27-8/5 and serve preschool through high school students with extended care available. www.catlin.edu 503-297-1894 X406

 Celebrate the Arts at Willowbrook Tualatin (ages 3-18)